 The first step is to finish the raw edges where the zipper will be placed.
-I will use a serger for this, but you can also use the overlock stitches of your sewing machine ( zigzag, if none other is available ).
+I am using a serger for this, but you can also use the overlock stitches of your sewing machine ( zigzag, if none other is available ).
 If you use the sewing machine you will have of course to trim the fabric by hand.
-I have a Janome serger which despite not being very expensive is a real workhorse and has not yet failed me.

-The invisible zipper is sewn into the center back seams of the skirt with fully open seams.
+The invisible zipper is sewn into the center back seam of the skirt with fully open seam allowances.

 I place the Wonder tape on the other side of the seam at the same distance from the material’s edge as the first side.
 I did not find it necessary to mark the distance here, it is quite easy to place the second strip of tape since the two strips are close to each other.